rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/portscan/tcp.md

 ## Description

-   This module will Enumerate open TCP services by performing a full TCP     connect on each port.
+   This module will enumerate open TCP services by performing a full TCP connect on each port.
 This will establish a complete three-way handshake (SYN -> SYN/ACK -> ACK) on the target port.
-This does not need administrative privileges on the sourcemachine, which may be useful if pivoting.
+This does not need administrative privileges on the source machine, which may be useful if pivoting.

 ## Vulnerable Application